swan-bitcoin/swan-vault-recovery-assistant/README.md

 2. Tempura must use a minimal dependency footprint so it may easily be audited.
 3. Tempura is free to use or extend (MIT license).

+## Additional Design Principles

+1. The rust backend must be completely stateless.
+2. The frontend maintains state only in DOM components; a user is always able to see what data is being used.

 ## Setup Instructions for Developers

 ### Prereqs